intermine/im-docs/docs/embedding/apps-c/elastic-med.rst

     Is a function that will be called when we are on the index page of the app.
 It renders the index page template.

 doc/:oid route
     Matches when we are looking at a detail of a document/publication.
+So if someone manually types in the address ``#!doc/438`` or it changes as a result of user interaction, this function gets called.
+We are either retrieving the document from a results cache or we are explicitely calling for a document from ElasticSearch_.
+Consider that when we search for documents, we get their content too so we do not need to fetch them again when looking at their *detail*.
+In contrast, someone could type in a random document address and we need to be ready for that.
+In either case we are calling the ``fin`` function on *line 20* to render the results.

+render
+    Serves as a helper we have created that injects a template into the DOM and updates the page title.